dansmeek/zGrid/README.md

 -----------------------
 Usage
 ---
-Fork or clone it:  https://github.com/dansmeek/zGrid.git Or use the direct download link
+Clone it or use the direct download link

 Make any changes you would like to the sass file and then simply type: